 acting on that inspiration.”

-~ Todd Thrash and Andrew Elliot, Psychologists and Researchers
+~ Todd Thrasher and Andrew Elliot, Psychologists and Researchers

 Now I get it!
 I’m glad I did not beat myself up for losing track of my research notes because there’s a silver lining.
-There’s a huge message staring out from the half-page of notes.
+The message was waiting in plain sight in the scribbled half-page of notes.

 We’ve all been through a ton of challenges and more change and uncertainty are in the air.
 We’re all looking for inspiration for when or how to move forward and inspiration needs action.